TUDelft-PRIME-Books/Linear-Algebra/Chapter9/MarkovChains.md

 :::{prf:Remark}

-{prf:ref}`Prop:MarkovChains:StoMatPreservesProbVect` implies that the product of two stochastic amtrices is again stochastic.
+{prf:ref}`Prop:MarkovChains:StoMatPreservesProbVect` implies that the product of two stochastic matrices is again stochastic.
 In particular, any power of a stochastic matrix is again a stochastic matrix.

 :::